Looking Up: Jupiter, Saturn shine bright this season

 Keep looking up!

--- Peter Becker is managing editor at The News Eagle in Hawley, Pennsylvania.
+Peter Becker is Managing Editor at The News Eagle in Hawley, PA.
 Notes are welcome at news@neagle.com.
-Please mention in what newspaper or website you read this column.
+Please mention in what newspaper or web site you read this column.